 Snorkeling and diving on Ugljan Island

 Island Ugljan has a rich underwater life, filled with colourful fish, gorgonians and sea sponges.
 The sea on Ugljan represents one of the most preserved sea localities in the world, therefore making it a must-see for everyone who visits.
-The optimal time of year for scuba diving on Hvar island is between May and October, when the sea is calm and weather conditions perfect.
+The optimal time of year for scuba diving on island Ugljan is between May and October, when the sea is calm and weather conditions perfect.

 Some of the most interesting dive sites include Zelina’s cave, Mala pecina, Velika pecina and Svitla Bay.
 Each one offers an opportunity to discover artifacts and ships from ancient Greece to WWII, various caves and coves.
 Because of its incredibly clean, blue sea, this is a natural shelter for lobsters, morays, sea turtles, sea urchins, unique red corals and many more.
 The underwater world hides many secrets, so give it a shot and investigate, either in a group or alone with experts.
 If you are inexperienced, then the scuba diving school in the Ugljan diving centre will teach you the basics and help you to enjoy as much as possible.